whyboris/utilitarianism.net/content/acting-on-utilitarianism.md

 To do the most good they can, utilitarians often donate money to effective charities, work on helping others with their career, and do outreach aimed at encouraging other people to do these things.
 We face many severe moral problems, which present opportunities to do an enormous amount of good.
 To benefit others as much as possible, utilitarians carefully prioritize among their options, focusing their efforts wherever they believe they can make the biggest positive contribution to overall well-being.

+The next chapter discusses important rival theories that may overlap significantly with utilitarianism in practice.

 {{< acting-buttons >}}

 {{< how-to-cite authors="MacAskill, W. and Meissner, D." >}}